linkerd/website/linkerd.io/content/blog/2023/0221-linkerd-and-ingress.md

 Emissary](https://www.getambassador.io/docs/emissary/latest/tutorials/getting-started),
 inject it into the mesh, and... you're done.
 Since Emissary defaults to routing to Services, there's nothing special to do there.
-About the only thing to consider is that you'll need to be sure to skip Emissary's incoming ports if you want Emissary to pay attention to client IP addresses.
+About the only thing to consider is that you'll need to be sure to skip Emissary's inbound ports if you want Emissary to pay attention to client IP addresses.

 ### NGINX